glacials/splits-io/README.md

 Then you should be able to `rails server` and have login working.

-#### Databases
+#### Production

-Running in development mode (which should be the default when using `rails server`) should use SQLite (at `db/development.sqlite3`).
-If you want to run in production mode, splits i/o is set up to use PostgreSQL, and to use it you'll need to set these self-explanatory environemt variables:
+Development mode (the default when using `rails server`) should work just fine at this point.
+To run in production mode, you will need some additional environment variables set.

+Production expects a PostgreSQL database server, so you'll want to set the following environment variables to use one:

     splitsio_db_host
     splitsio_db_port
     splitsio_db_name
     splitsio_db_username
     splitsio_db_password

+You will also need to set a 30+ character secret key base, which is used to sign cookies:

+    splitsio_secret_key_base

+You can generate a secure key for this with `rake secret`.

 [1]: https://github.com/skoh-fley/splits-io/blob/master/lib/wsplit_parser.rb
 [2]: http://en.wikipedia.org/wiki/LL_parser